ChinmayK0607/Micromouse/README.md

-Code for each of the above mentioned can be found in ```Algorithmic Implementations``` Folder.
+Code for each of the above mentioned algorithms can be found in ```Algorithmic Implementations``` Folder.

-After this, we built a maze using corrugated sheets and started working on the hardware parts inclulding sensor testing and assembly.
+After this, we built a maze using corrugated sheets ,The dimensions used were 16 x 16 cell.The maze consists of  plus shaped holders that can be used to hold two or more sheets according to requirements.
+Subsequently initiated work on hardware components, which involved tasks such as testing sensors and assembling the necessary equipment.

 ![image](https://github.com/ChinmayK0607/Micromouse/assets/114411195/ae7f2db2-d7bf-4d09-bff6-167788ed4e04)